 Some tourists choose tours on a bus, where the actual time spent admiring the Vatican's treasures is very limited.
 Others prefer walking at their own pace as they feel freer and independent.

-However, there are many other ways to visit the Vatican and its surroundings, and ItalyXP provides you with a variety of eXPeriences: for example, the Panoramic Vespa Tour will give you the opportunity to explore the Vatican City and other Rome’s sights aboard an authentic icon of the “Made in Italy”.
-Alternatively, you may choose the Ape Calessino Tour, to experience the thrill of traveling aboard an icon of the '60s, or the fun-filled Segway Tour, for those who want to visit the sights from a unique point of view!
+However, there are many other ways to visit the Vatican and its surroundings, and ItalyXP provides you with a variety of eXPeriences: for example, the tour on Vintage Fiat 500 will give you the opportunity to explore the Vatican City and other Rome’s sights aboard an authentic icon of the “Made in Italy”.
+Alternatively, you may choose the private Tour by car of Rome, to visit the city with maximum comfort;